 The Department feels that it has an obligation to both its graduate students and the undergraduates who are taught by graduate students to train graduate students not only in how to do philosophical research but also in how to teach philosophy.
 (Only MA students are eligible to teach and therefore only MA students may take the teaching preparation curriculum.)
 The Department has developed an extensive program to prepare graduate students become excellent teachers.
-This course is built around a series of three courses: Phil 8970, Phil 8980, and Phil 8985.
+This program is built around a series of three courses: Phil 8970, Phil 8980, and Phil 8985.

 You may want to read this excellent article from The Chronicle of Higher Education about how departments who are hiring faculty view applicants who had no teaching experience as graduate students.

 In Philosophy 8970, Teaching Philosophy, student master the content of the course they will teach (Phil 1010, Critical Thinking) and learn how to:

 - prepare and deliver lectures,